MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-memory-issues.md

   - If MEMORYCLERK_SQLQERESERVATIONS memory clerk is consuming memory, identify queries that are using huge memory grants and optimize them via indexes, rewrite them (remove ORDER by for example), or apply memory grant query hints (see [min_grant_percent and max_grant_percent hints](https://support.microsoft.com/topic/kb3107401-new-query-memory-grant-options-are-available-min-grant-percent-and-max-grant-percent-in-sql-server-2012-74c4c363-5f65-faa2-5cba-68cc1d689cd5) ).
 You can also [create a resource governor pool](/sql/relational-databases/resource-governor/create-a-resource-pool) to control the usage of memory grant memory
   - If a large number of ad-hoc query plans are cached, then the CACHESTORE_SQLCP memory clerk would use large amounts of memory.
 Identify non-parameterized queries whose query plans can’t be reused and parameterize them by either converting to stored procedures, or by using sp_executesql, or by using FORCED parameterization.
 If you have enabled [trace flag 174](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf174), you may disable it to see if this resolves the problem.
-  - If object plan cache store CACHESTORE_OBJCP is consuming much memory, then do the following: identify which stored procedures, functions, or triggers are using lots of memory and possibly redesign the application.
+  - If object plan cache store CACHESTORE_OBJCP is consuming much memory, then do the following: identify which stored procedures, functions, or triggers are using large amounts of memory and possibly redesign the application.
 Commonly this may happen due to large amounts of database or schemas with hundreds of procedures in each.
   - If the OBJECTSTORE_LOCK_MANAGER memory clerk is showing the large memory allocations, identify queries that apply many locks and optimize them by using indexes.
 Shorten transactions that cause locks not to be released for long periods in certain isolation levels, or check if lock escalation is disabled.
   - If you observe very large TokenAndPermUserStore (`select type, name, pages_kb from sys.dm_os_memory_clerks where name = 'TokenAndPermUserStore'`), you can use [trace flag 4618](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf4618) to limit the sizeof the cache
   -